 The first solo album of Mari Mäntylä, Decacorde (2008 Alba) received an excellent response in the music press both in Finland and abroad.

 — it is the Bach suite where Mäntylä really shines.
 The presentation on this disc is an authoritative and highly musical one.
 She splendidly captures the characteristics of each movement well and easily meets the technical demands of this challenging music.
 This is a performance which ranks alongside the best of them.
 Recording quality and overall production is excellent and I can thoroughly recommend this disc to add to anyone’s CD library.
-Steve Marsh, Classical Guitar Magazine
+Classical Guitar Magazine

 Mäntylä studied the guitar at Tampere Conservatory with Jorma Salmela, in the department of solo studies at the Sibelius Academy with Jukka Savijoki, in Oscar Ghiglia’s concert class at the Basel Music Academy in Switzerland and at Accademia Musicale Chigiana in Siena, where she was granted a Diploma di Merito (an honorary diploma), in 1991.
 She took her soloist diploma at the Sibelius Academy in 1995 and Konzertreife diploma at the Basel Music Academy in 1997.
 She gained her Master of Music degree in 1998.

 Mari Mäntylä’s decacorde is built by Kauko Liikanen (Liikanen Guitars)